BruneBettler/LightRoom_DarkRoom/README.md

 1. the Camera Module 2.1 NoIR
 2. the Camera Module 3 NoIR Wide

-Both camera uses a rolling shutter as opposed to the global shutter.
+Both cameras use a rolling shutter as opposed to the global shutter.

 Use modules from the *rpicam-apps* and *Picamera 2* libraries